syed-adil-wafa/nucnc.github.io/events.md

 ---
 Due to the pandemic, events are being held on Zoom.
 Join our Slack channel or sign up to our listserv for Zoom meeting details.<br>

-## Self-supervised learning as a gateway to reveal underlying dynamics in animal behavior
-**Kevin Luxem, Leibniz Institute for Neurobiology, Magdeburg** <br>
-**February 18th, 2022, 12:00 PM (Zoom)** <br>
-The brain is a dynamical system and its dynamics are reflected in the actions it performs.
-In order to understand brain functions, observable motion is a fundamental resource.
-Technological approaches towards understanding and dissecting the spatiotemporal order of animal motion are still in its infancy compared to approaches aiming at dissecting brain functions.
-Recent advances in representation and self-supervised learning can be leveraged to learn robust representations of animal behavior in an unprecedented manner.
-In my work, I explore combining autoregressive models with the notion of variational auto-encoding to learn robust spatiotemporal embeddings of animal behavior.
-Finally, self-supervised methods open the possibility to learn from neural and behavioral data jointly, which is a promising direction in the field of computational neuroethology.<br>

 ## Machine learning approaches to neuronal classification
 **Zachary Frazier Jessen, Northwestern University** <br>
 **March 24th, 2022, 12:00 PM (Zoom)** <br>